mobrandtech/mobrand-bulk-api/applinkbulkapi.rst

 App Link Bulk API
 ########################

-This document describes how to make an API call.
+| This document describes how to make an API call to the App link Bulk resource.
+| An App Link is a Link that will select the best offer (1 direct link) for the App on the requested Geo.

 You will need:
  * Your publisher ID